portworx/px-dev/px_commandline.md

    --cos "1"                    Class of Service: [1..9]
    --snap_interval, --si "0"    snapshot interval in minutes, 0 disables snaps
 ```

-### Seed option: volume with initial data
-A useful pattern is to be able to provide initial data in newly created volumes.
-In pxctl, you can do so with the seed command.

-XXXX

-### Priortization option: Class of Service
-As container run, their IOPs will be priorted based on the level set on the volume.
-The level can be changed on a running container.
-A higher number has greater priority.
-XXXX

 ## PX Command Line Help